Adam Seelig: Writing

 Beginning with the 2010 publication of Every Day in the Morning (slow), Seelig's writing combines poetic lyricism with concrete poetry.
 Written largely in the second person, the work uses punctuation to form what has been described as a "continuous concrete-lyric-drop-poem novella".

 Since 2010, Seelig's plays employ the same drop-poem technique where "words often align vertically, configured spatially."
 The format has been described by critics as "a musical score," a "poetry trick," and "eye hockey."
 This format allows actors to "pace and emphasize the text" as they see fit.

 Music

+Music is a central element in Seelig’s work rather than a background feature.
+This approach appears across both stage and prose projects.

-For Ubu Mayor, "a play with music," Seelig wrote eight songs and played piano in the band for the production premiere.
-The play has been referred to as an "anti-musical."
-For Music Music Life Death Music: An Absurdical, Seelig wrote seven songs and played a Fender Rhodes electric piano in the band for the production premiere.
-The sheet music for both of these plays is included in their print and electronic publications.
+For Ubu Mayor, described as “a play with music,” Seelig wrote eight songs and played piano in the band at the production’s premiere.
+The work has been characterized as an “anti-musical.”

+For Music Music Life Death Music: An Absurdical, Seelig wrote seven songs and played a Fender Rhodes electric piano at the premiere.
+Sheet music for both productions is included in their print and digital editions.